alexandermueller/RestoreDates/README.md

 ```
 1577915402 (2020-01-01 16:50:02 EST) -> 1577854800 (2020-01-01 00:00:00 EST)
 ```
-It searches for non-stitched images first because the stitched images will have creation dates that don't match the files that went into creating them.
+It searches for non-stitched images first because the stitched images will have taken dates that don't match the files that went into creating them.

 Next it iterates through all the image files in the current dir, updating the rolling timestamp to the current file's taken date if